AlexeyKalina/code-completion-evaluation/README.md

   - Usage: `evaluate-completion custom [--interpret-actions | -i] [--generate-report | -r] PATH_TO_WORKSPACE`
 - Multiple Evaluations.
 Create a report based on multiple evaluations.
   - Usage: `evaluate-completion multiple-evaluations PATH_TO_WORKSPACE...`
+- Multiple Evaluations in Directory.
+Works as the previous option to all workspaces in the directory.
+  - Usage: `evaluate-completion compare-in PATH_TO_DIRECTORY`

 There are many ways to start the evaluation in headless mode.
 Some of them are listed below.